Cellular automata can classify data by inducing trajectory phase coexistence

-{\em Classification by dynamical phase coexistence.---} Results of two instances of the Monte Carlo search scheme for image class $\alpha=0$ are shown in \f{fig1}(b,c); these are typical of results for other image classes.
-The fixed-depth automaton learns to classify zeros with modest precision, the value of $\phi$, shown in panel (b), increasing with Monte Carlo step number $n$.
-The associated histograms of activity for 60,000 binarized MNIST digits not seen during training are shown in panel (c), top.
+In \f{fig1} we show results of two instances of the Monte Carlo search scheme for image class $\alpha=0$ ; these are typical of results for other image classes.
+The fixed-depth automaton learns to increase the value of $\phi$, shown in panel (a), with Monte Carlo step number $n$.
+The associated histograms of activity for 60,000 binarized MNIST digits not seen during training are shown in panel (b), top.
 Symbols indicate nonzero values in windows of width $1/50$, while lines are a guide to the eye.
-The sum of values of each histogram is unity.
+The sum of symbol values for each histogram is unity.
 The distribution of activity for each digit class is unimodal, and class 0 (blue lines and symbols) is on average less active than the others (grey lines and symbols; image class $\alpha \neq 0$ is denoted by grey polygons with $\alpha+3$ sides).
 There is considerable overlap between classes.

 Automata trained by the variable-depth search scheme behave differently.
 About one-third of these adopted a depth of 1, but in a majority of cases we observed behavior of the kind shown in the figure.
-The order parameter soon exceeds that of the fixed-depth scheme, and the depth of the automaton grows steadily, exceeding 500 timesteps within the period allotted to training (\f{fig1}(b)).
-The activity distributions also differ from those of the fixed-depth scheme, being bimodal for each class (\f{fig1}(c)).
+The order parameter soon exceeds that of the fixed-depth scheme, and the depth of the automaton grows steadily, exceeding 500 timesteps within the period allotted to training (\f{fig1}(a)).
+The activity distributions also differ from those of the fixed-depth scheme, being bimodal for each class (\f{fig1}(b)).
 Zeros are considerably more likely to give rise to inactive trajectories than active ones, while the opposite is true of the other classes, although exceptions are numerous (we will return to the effectiveness of these rules as classifiers).
 The inset shows histograms generated using the same automaton run for 3000 timesteps, revealing that long trajectories begun from the MNIST digits display either high-activity or low-activity dynamics.